y9san9/public-vault/content/index.md

 # Aλex Sokol

 My passion is networking with people.
 I like to work on collaboratibe projects, meet new people, chat and share knowledge.
 I make money with programming, but I have other interests too.
-Anyways, on that website you can find some random notes you never asked for. [[verbose|More useless info...]]
+Anyways, on that website you can find some random notes you never asked for. [[verbose.md|More useless info...]]

 ## Contacts